Ninjaya0/Final-Project-Multi-human-Detection-and-Activities-Tracking-in-Shared-Spaces-/README.md

 I have build ball speed dedector app trail using YOLO for ball detecion and measure the ball using frames -- > https://speed-ten.netlify.app/

+the extra code part is for camera data gahtering code and the creating the gif based in the CNN-LSTM

 ------------------------------------------------------------------------------------------